I-rem/FixFocus/README.md

-# 🎯 Name-In-Progress
+# 🎯 Fix Focus

-**Name-In-Progress** is an AI-powered attention tracker for students in online classes.
+**Fix Focus** is an AI-powered attention tracker for students in online classes.
 It uses your webcam to detect signs of distraction like closed eyes, looking away, or no face visible — and logs them with alerts.

 ---